ibrahimaydn/ibrahimaydn/README.md

 ..- 👋 Hi, I’m İbrahim AYDIN
 - 👀 I am interested in website design...   .
-- 🌱 I’m currently learning html,css and jaa languages ...
+- 🌱 I’m currently learning html,css and java languages
 - 💞️ I’m looking to collaborate on the website ...
 - 📫 How to reach me ..